Date functions and formulas in Excel

 The WEEKDAY function returns the day of the week corresponding to a specific date.
 This Excel date function is similar to WEEKNUM.

-The WEEKDAY formula is =WEEKDAY(serial_number,[return_type]) in Excel.
+The Excel WEEKDAY formula is =WEEKDAY(serial_number,[return_type])

 • serial_number: this argument is required.
 It can be a serial number, a date or the result of a formula in a date format.